 Are there any confirmed cases of COVID-19 at Bethany sites?

-Currently, we have 2 confirmed cases (1 employee, 1 resident) of COVID-19 at Bethany Calgary.
+Currently, we have 18 confirmed cases of COVID-19 at Bethany Riverview (2 employees and 2 residents) and Bethany Calgary (9 employees and 5 residents).
 All residents, family members and employees of the impacted site have been notified.
+Please visit our site specific pages for further details.

 Please visit our site specific pages for further details.